A nearby GRB host prototype for z~7 Lyman-break galaxies: Spitzer-IRS and X-shooter spectroscopy of the host galaxy of GRB031203: Results

-It should be noted, however, that our main results for HG\,031203 are insensitive to the precise value of the extinction fraction in our Galaxy.
+The first outstanding question is the Galactic dust obscuration toward this galaxy.
+The Balmer decrement, which, due to the low redshift, essentially gives us the total reddening along the line of sight, yields E$(B-V)=1.17$ \citep{2004ApJ...611..200P}: it is not entirely clear, however, what fraction of this extinction is in the Galaxy and what fraction is in HG\,031203.
+Before discussing the foreground extinction, it should be noted that our main results for HG\,031203 are insensitive to the precise value of the extinction fraction in our Galaxy.
 The mid-IR emission is largely unaffected by this level of extinction.
 Our primary age indicator for the galaxy population, D4000, is also insensitive to the precise extinction correction applied, as are the most important optical line ratios since they lie very close in wavelength space (e.g.\ \ion{O}{3}/H$\beta$).